2023 Ultimate Wheelchair Ramp Guide

-Modular ramps are typically $80-$100 a linear foot and vary based on handrails.
-The price is very similar to wood ramps and they do not require maintenance.
-They can be easily modified and adjusted, as well as moved or resold.
-The surface of a modular ramp has ridges going across the ramp and is the safest surface when wet.
+Aluminum wheelchair ramps can be easily modified and adjusted, as well as moved or resold.
+The solid surface option for modular ramps has ridges going across the ramp and is the safest surface in wet and cold conditions.

 It takes only half an inch bump to stop a walker or wheelchair to a halt.
 The threshold is the sill of a doorway.
 It is very jarring and uncomfortable especially as you move through a door’s threshold and navigate a narrow opening.
 It can be made of metal or wood, depending on a home’s construction.
 The threshold can also differ in height from the ground level of the exterior.
 It becomes even more challenging for those that rely on wheels, like a wheelchair or a scooter.

 Threshold ramps ramp over bumps or thresholds from 1/2 inch to 6 inches in 1 inch increments.
 They are usually made of aluminum or rubber as this material can make a smooth transition on and off the ramp.
 These can make independence easier as pushing over these bumps is very difficult without a threshold ramp.
 They are either temporary or permanent, and usually range in price between $65 to $315 depending on the model selected and the material it is made of.

 Portable Ramps and Folding Ramps

 Portable ramps can be temporary or long term solutions for 1 to 2 steps.
 They do not have handrails, but they do have a 2 inch flange that can keep your wheels on the ramp.
 They are usually 30 inches wide compared to the other long term use ramps that are 36 inches or wider.
 By folding up like a suitcase, these ramps can be moved and carried from place to place.